liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/05-sync-security.markdown

 [TOC levels=1-4]

 As an administrator, you have a stake in the security of all connections to and from your servers.
-As long as @product@ is configured to use HTTPS, Sync clients use user-supplied credentials to communicate securely.
+As long as @sharepoint@ is configured to use HTTPS, Sync clients use user-supplied credentials to communicate securely.
 Users can only access the documents and Sites they're permitted to access.
-To support Security Mode in the Sync mobile client and securely transmit files, your @product@ server must also use SSL.
+To support Security Mode in the Sync mobile client and securely transmit files, your @sharepoint@ server must also use SSL.
 The next section demonstrates how Sync's permissions work with your
-@product@ instance's permissions.
+@sharepoint@ instance's permissions.

 ## Liferay Sync Permissions Demonstration

-Sync uses @product@'s default permissions to determine files and folders to sync with the user's devices.
+Sync uses @sharepoint@'s default permissions to determine files and folders to sync with the user's devices.
 It can only sync files a user can access.
 After installing the desktop Sync client, follow the steps below to test this functionality.

 First, enter `classified information` into a new text file and save it on your desktop as `secret.txt`.
-Then use your browser to sign into @product@ and create a new user with the user name *secretagent* and the email address *secretagent\@liferay.com*.
+Then use your browser to sign into @sharepoint@ and create a new user with the user name *secretagent* and the email address *secretagent\@liferay.com*.
 Give this user a password and then create a new private Site called *Secret Site*.
 Create a page on the Site and add the